 Where: New Jersey and Pennsylvania

-Look, New Jersey isn’t just home to the Jersey Shore.
-There’s so much more to the Garden State – and the Delaware Water Gap National Recreation Area is one of our top picks.
+There’s so much to explore in the Garden State, and the Delaware Water Gap National Recreation Area is one of our top picks.
 Over 70,000 acres of waterfalls, streams and forests stretch across the Delaware River, making this national park perfect for New Jersey residents looking to explore the outdoors close to home.

 Paddlers can coast down the river between low-forested mountains, while anglers wade in the trout streams.
 And hikers can spend the day navigating the moderate climb up Mount Minsi, where the top yields panoramic views into the spectacular 1,000-foot-deep Delaware water gap.
 The Delaware Gap even has 28 miles of Appalachian Trail.
 No matter where you go, the mountaintops, hemlock forests, tumbling waters and fertile floodplains are all home to bountiful wildlife.
 So take the time to try and spot some of the beautiful creatures as you connect with nature away from phones, buildings and the bustle of New Jersey’s cities.